 In Tarragona, we will see:

-the remains of the robust Roman wall,
+- the remains of the robust Roman wall,

-We will also stroll through the historic center of Tarragona, through its streets full of history and with a beautiful medieval Cathedral, which you can visit if you wish.
+We will also stroll through the historic center of Tarragona, through its history-laden streets, stopping to visit the beautiful medieval Cathedral if you wish.

 After visiting Tarragona, we will go to Sitges, a beautiful coastal town known for its light that inspired many painters such as Santiago Rusiñol and Ramón Casas.
 The town is ideal for walking thanks to its pedestrian streets full of history, shops, restaurants, churches and beaches.
 There is also a myriad of restaurants where you can try typical Catalan specialties.